twtg93/rule34-to-geometry-dash/README.md

 Install my packages with the npm install command.
 Drag your image to the same folder the program is in.
 Run npm start.

+# Don't be stupid and use a VPN and a Alt Account